 Desktop publishing functions in which students design and produce complex documents using Microsoft Word software.
-Documents include reports, newsletters, brochures, flyers, and forms using desktop publishing software.
-Also includes a brief study of PowerPoint software used to prepare presentations, transparencies and slides.
+Documents include reports, newsletters, brochures, flyers, and forms.
+Emphasis on development of speed and accuracy in keyboarding.

-Prerequisite(s): OFFC 1112.
+Prerequisite(s): OFFC 1112 or OFFC 1116.

 OFFC 2214 - Database for the Office (2-2-3)